The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Anime/BLEACHHentai.md

 ---
 title: Bleach Hentai
-summary: A NSFW theme pack inspired by the Bleach anime and manga series
+summary: Theme pack for Windows 10 and 11 inspired by the Bleach anime and manga series
 nav_exclude: true
 permalink: /WindowsThemes/c/nsfw/Anime/BLEACHHentai
 ---

 ## Bleach Hentai

-A NSFW theme pack for Windows 10 and 11 inspired by the Bleach anime and manga series.
+Theme pack for Windows 10 and 11 inspired by the Bleach anime and manga series.

+{: .important }
+> {: .opaque }
+> {: .warning }
+> ⚠️ This theme pack contains adult content and is intended for mature audiences only.
+>
+> ℹ️ By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
+The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
+Please use these themes responsibly and respect the rights of others.

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/nsfw/bleach-hentai/-/raw/main/Extras/Preview.bmp)